NoNotNotes/Mneme/Garden/05/662a-guillain.md

 ---
 **References**:
 1. **Brunner & Suddarth’s Textbook of Medical-Surgical Nursing**, 15th Edition, ISBN 978-197-51-6103-3, by Janice L. Hinkle, Kerry H. Cheever, and Kristen J. Overbaugh (Ch.
 64, \[ebook] pp. 5547–5556)
+2. Lecturer (VJVS)

 ___

-**GBS** is an autoimmune attack on the **peripheral nerve myelin**, resulting in acute, rapid segmental demyelination of peripheral nerves and some cranial nerves, producing symmetrical ascending weakness (classical) with dyskinesia, hyporeflexia, and paresthesias. **An antecedent event**, most commonly from viral infection, result in the clinical presentation of 60% to 70% of GBS cases.
+**GBS** (*acute idiopathic polyneuritis*, *Landry's paralysis*) is an autoimmune attack on the peripheral nerve myelin, resulting in **acute, rapid segmental demyelination of peripheral nerves and some cranial nerves**, producing symmetrical ascending weakness (classical) with dyskinesia, hyporeflexia, and paresthesias. **An antecedent event**, most commonly from viral infection, result in the clinical presentation of 60% to 70% of GBS cases.
 - *Campylobacter jejuni* is implicated in 40% of cases.
 Cytomegalovirus, Epstein-Barr virus, *Mycoplasma pneumoniae*, *H. influenzae*
 - Men and women are equally affected at around 1 to 2 in 100,000 people.
 - 70% of patients recover, with the remaining 30% becoming disabled to varying degrees.
 5% to 10% of cases result in death due to respiratory failure, autonomic dysfunction, sepsis, or pulmonary embolism.